top of page

 Rates

-Discounts offered with self pay packages for verbal talk therapy only.
+• Discounts offered with prepaid packages for SEL programs or verbal talk therapy only.

 Insurance